shorttompkins/benm/README.md

 # B.E.N.M Boilerplate

-A fairly complete boilerplate web app created using primarily:

 Backbone.js, ExpressJS & node.js, MongoDB

-The app features a complete backend using node.js with ExpressJS, a data layer using MongoDB with Mongoose, and a complete front-end application built using Backbone.js (with Marionette and Browserify).
-The front-end application is a simply Contacts manager.
+This boilerplate app features a complete backend using node.js with ExpressJS, a data layer using MongoDB with Mongoose, and a complete front-end application built using Backbone.js (with Marionette and Browserify).
+The front-end application is a simple Contacts manager.
 All of the code is fairly basic yet functional.

+A detailed blog post covering this entire application can be found here:
+*link coming soon*

  * Backbone.js
   * Handlebars